silashatfield/web-invoice/readme.txt

 * Create invoices from the WordPress control panel
 * Prefill customer information using the WordPress user list
-* Print invoice as PDF document
+* Download invoice as PDF document
 * Send invoice notifications to customers with a secured link back to the web invoice
 * Send invoice reminders to customers with a secured link back to the web invoice
 * Accept credit card payment via PayPal Payflow, Authorize.net, Sage Pay or MerchantPlus NaviGate